 According to Customs and Border Protection (CBP), another fee you’ll have to pay when importing into the U.S. is the merchandise processing fee.
 The amount you pay depends on whether or not the value of your shipment totals more than $2,500 (not including duty, shipping, or insurance fees).

-For example, let’s say you have two separate shipments: one valued at $500, and the other at $3,800.
+For example, let’s say you have two separate shipments: one valued at $500, and the other, a high-value shipment valued at $160,000.
 Assuming the $500 shipment is manual, but not processed by CBP, you’d owe a flat rate of $6.66 for your merchandise processing fee.
 That would bring the total cost of your shipment, plus the MPF, to $506.66.

 |Value of Shipment||MPF||Total|